yamdbf/core/README.md

 		});
 	}

-	action(message, args, mentions, original)
+	action(message, args, mentions, original) // eslint-disable-line no-unused-vars {
-	{
-		message.channel.sendMessage(message.content);
-    	console.log(this.bot.version);
+		message.reply('Pong!');
 	}
 };
 ```

-It should be noted that command actions have access to the Discord.js Client instance via `this.bot` as seen in the example command above.
+It should be noted that command actions have access to the Discord.js Client instance via `this.bot`.

 That's about it for creating a bot and adding commands.
 Proper documentation will come soon. 👌